Modality Gap-Driven Subspace Alignment Training Paradigm For Multimodal Large Language Models: Experiments

-\textbf{RQ3: Can scaling up low-cost text-only pretraining surpass the performance of expensive paired image-text training?} Finally, we investigate whether ReVision can challenge the traditional paradigm that relies on expensive paired image-text data.
-To ensure fairness, we sampled a subset of 417k examples from the SFT dataset for this comparison, aligning exactly with the SFT data scale used in Unicorn \cite{yu2025unicorn}.
+\textbf{RQ3.
+Can scaling up low-cost text-only pretraining surpass the performance of expensive paired image-text training?} Finally, we investigate whether ReVision can challenge the traditional paradigm that relies on expensive paired image-text data.
+To ensure fairness, we sampled a subset of 417k examples from the SFT dataset for this comparison, aligning exactly with the SFT data scale used in Unicorn~\cite{yu2025unicorn}.
 We define the Cost metric based on the expense of data synthesis using GPT5 APIs, normalizing the cost of 1M image-text pairs to 1.0.
-We compare four pre-training settings in the Table.~\ref{tab2}: \ding{182} \textbf{Unicorn:} 1M unpaired text samples, text-only method using mean shift. \ding{183} \textbf{ReVision*}: 1M unpaired text samples. \ding{184} \textbf{w/.
-Image:} 1M ground-truth image-text pairs (upper bound). \ding{185} \textbf{ReVision-2M:} 2M unpaired text samples.
+We compare four pre-training settings in the Table~\ref{tab2}: \fancynumber{1} \textbf{Paired image-text:} 1M ground-truth image-text pairs (upper bound). \fancynumber{2} \textbf{Unicorn:} 1M unpaired text samples, text-only method using mean shift. \fancynumber{3} \textbf{ReVision-1M}: 1M unpaired text samples. \fancynumber{4} \textbf{ReVision-2M:} 2M unpaired text samples.
 Comparing the text-only methods, ReVision-2M ($49.75$) dramatically outperforms Unicorn ($43.94$).
 Since Unicorn relies on simple mean-shifting, its synthesized features lack the correct geometric shape, leading to poor manifold penetration.
 ReVision generates pseudo-features that statistically mimic real visual distributions, proving that how you align matters as much as what you align.
 Additionally, we observe that Unicorn achieves notably high scores on Reasoning benchmarks.
 This discrepancy stems from the SFT data distribution: the InternVL-Chat-V1-2-SFT used in our controlled experiments focuses primarily on general visual conversation and basic perception, whereas Unicorn's original SFT dataset incorporates a massive volume of complex reasoning tasks.
 This aligns with our perspective that unlocking deep reasoning potential relies heavily on complex SFT tasks, suggesting that ReVision's performance could be further elevated with more challenging instruction tuning data.
 Importantly, ReVision-2M (49.75) surpasses the w/.
 Image baseline (48.91) trained on 1M real paired samples.
 Comparing with paired data, ReVision-2M (49.75) outperforms the 1M paired baseline (48.91) at only 74\% of the cost (0.74 vs. 1.00).
 This highlights a promising scaling trajectory: continuously scaling up low-cost text data can surpass the performance of expensive paired data with significantly lower overhead.
-This is a non-trivial finding.
-It suggests that: \ding{182} Quality via Quantity: The dense world knowledge contained in large-scale text (2M) can compensate for the lack of explicit visual signals, \textit{provided the geometric alignment is precise}. \ding{183} Cost-Efficiency: By trading expensive multimodal data for inexpensive text data, ReVision offers a scalable path.
-We achieve superior performance while reducing the data cost by 26\% compared to the paired data, achieving superior performance at a low data cost.